Hey there, fellow home decor enthusiasts! If your staircase needs a little love, a DIY stair runner might just be the perfect project for you.

 Herringbone Pattern for Sophistication

 Incorporate a herringbone pattern for a touch of elegance.
-It’s a classic design that brought a sophisticated charm to my staircase.
+It’s a classic design that brought a sophisticated charm to my staircase, and it’s surprisingly easy to achieve using creative tape paint designs.

 Bold Borders for Contrast